sys-bio/tellurium/docs/antimony.rst

 This construct means that one unit of time in the submodel multiplied by the time conversion factor should equal one unit of time in the parent model.

-Reaction extent may also be different in the submodel when compared to the parent model, and may be converted with the ‘extentconv‘ keyword:
+Reaction extent may also be different in the submodel when compared to the parent model, and may be converted with the ``extentconv`` keyword:

 ::